fsera/COVIDWeather/README.md

 The code MetaRegressionModels.R contain the multilevel meta-regression models fitted which results are reported in Table 2 and Supplementary Table 5

 # Effective reproduction number calculation
-The code for calculating the effective reproduction number Re is in the directory
+The code for calculating the effective reproduction number Re is in the directory covid-climate-rt